mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    /hadd -smb binvar_save binvar &binvar

-.. note:: Hash tables aren’t saved to disk, so you need to save that table to disk: ``/hsave -sb binvar_save savebins.dat`` … and then reload the binary variable the next time you re-start mIRC: ``/hload -sb binvar_save savebins.dat``
+.. note:: Hash tables aren't saved to disk, so you need to save that table to disk: ``/hsave -sb binvar_save savebins.dat`` … and then reload the binary variable the next time you re-start mIRC: ``/hload -sb binvar_save savebins.dat``

 Use $encode to translate binary data to text, which can be saved to variables or written to disk.